Skip to content

 About Feriland

-A family project in Romania's wine country.
+A family project in wine country.

-Feriland began as a piece of land on a hillside above the Miniș vineyards — bought by a family who wanted to build something worth returning to.
-Not a hotel.
-Not a resort.
-A single private villa, designed around the landscape rather than imposed on it.
+Feriland began as a hillside plot above the Miniș vineyards — bought by a family who wanted to build something worth returning to.

 The name comes from the Romanian word for holiday — "feri" — and land.
 It is, simply, a place for rest.

-The Miniș-Măderat vineyard, which surrounds the property, is one of Europe's oldest documented wine regions — with records dating to the 11th century.
 Two grape varieties, Cadarcă de Miniș and Mustoasă de Măderat, grow here and nowhere else.
 The Balla Géza winery, fifteen minutes away, offers tastings in four languages.

 The Zarand corridor — a wildlife passage connecting Romania's two great mountain ranges — runs through these hills.
 Roe deer graze at the forest edge.
 Pheasants walk the vineyard rows.
 On clear nights, the Milky Way is visible from the terrace.